 Brandied peaches require three months of aging before serving, so plan accordingly.
 It's worth the wait!
 And, actually, peaches are at their best and most abundant in August, so they would be ready in time for November and December holiday desserts.
 They also make a wonderful edible gift.

-- Sterilize the jars and lids by boiling in water for 2 minutes.
+- Sterilize 2 1-quart jars and lids by boiling in water for 2 minutes.
 Let air dry on a clean, lint-free dish towel and set aside until needed.

 - Use a small, sharp knife to cut a small X shape at the base of each peach.
 Place peaches in a large, deep heatproof bowl and cover with boiling water.
 Allow peaches to sit for 2 to 3 minutes.